rachit-chadha/rachit-chadha.github.io/README.md

 Shoutout to Styleshout for their Design elements!
 This website is based on Styleshout Ceevee and Kards Design elements which I have merged to create a unique experience.
 I hope you like it!

-For any questions please contact rachitch@terpmail.umd.edu
+For any questions please contact rchadha33@gatech.edu

 SOURCES AND CREDITS: